128technology/docs/docs/cc_fips_compliance_guidelines.md

 - Virtual Private Network (VPN) and Intrusion Prevention System (IPS) functions
 - SSR Plugins, particularly Wireguard, are excluded from Common Criteria certification

+### Physical Security

 The SSR Hardware has no physical restrictions for Common Criteria certification, however, there is an assumption of physical security.
+The Administrator should ensure that physical security, commensurate with the value of the SSR and the data it contains, is provided by the environment into which SSR is deployed.

 ### Additional Information Related to Common Criteria

-Common Criteria certification uses FIPS mode to provide cryptopgraphic support.
+Common Criteria certification uses FIPS mode to provide cryptographic support.
 Without FIPS mode enabled during installation, the SSR is not compliant.
 FIPS mode provides all secure cyphers, and therefore **no additional cryptographic keys are used**.

 :::important
 The use of non-evaluated cryptographic engines or use without FIPS mode enabled does not conform to the Common Criteria compliance guidelines and is not certified.